Perfect One Day In Cordoba Itinerary

-The exotic city of Cordoba is one of the most fascinating destinations in Andalusia.
+The exotic city of Cordoba is one of the most fascinating destinations in southern Spain.

 Cordoba was once Europe’s biggest city and a center for art and learning.
-In Cordoba, there’s a unique confluence of Moorish, Jewish, and Christian cultures.
+The city has a unique confluence of Moorish, Jewish, and Christian cultures.

 At the height of its glory, Cordoba had over 300 mosques and palaces, including the endless palm grove that’s the world renowned Mezquita.